Eminis31/Ethical-Hacking-Lab/Lab2.md

 ## Conclusion
 Ethical hacking is authorized, documented, and focused on strengthening security.
-Unauthorized access — regardless of intent — is illegal and classified as cybercrime under most legal frameworks.
+Unethical hacking — regardless of intent — is illegal and classified as cybercrime under most legal frameworks.

 ---